msemon/DriftHamsterMouse/README.md

 # ROMA pathway activation analyses

-Pathway activation is measured by rROMA package, for three pathways with their target genes(`BMP-avril2019.csv`, `WNT-avril2019.csv`, `genesetSHH.txt`).
+Pathway activation is measured by rROMA package, for three pathways with their target genes (corresponding lists available in the data folder `BMP-avril2019.csv`, `WNT-avril2019.csv`, `genesetSHH.txt`).

 # Multivariate analyses